samieze/INEv/DCEP Ambrosia/README.md

  -w | Required.
 The global time window in which event components must occur to trigger a match.
 The time unit is specified with -t.
 -d |  The execution duration of the simulation.
 Per default it wil run indefinitely.
 If set to a value, the number of exchanged events within the time period will be measured and eventually printed to stdout.
 The time unit is specified with -t.

+#### How to build
+To build this project, the script `/scripts/build_dotnetcore.sh` needs execution permissions (i.e., using Linux `cd scripts` and `chmod +x build_dotnetcore.sh`).
+Afterward, the script must be run from the main directory:

+`cd ../DCEP Ambrosia` and type `scripts/buildotnet_core.sh`.

+After the project has been built successfully, a `/publish` folder is created in the directory that contains two folders, `/bin` and `/inputdata`.
+Inside the /bin folder are all files needed to run the engine, and inside the /inputdata folder are all input files.
+Thus, the engine can be started with the following command using the publish folder:

+`../publish/bin/DCEP.Simulation ../publish/bin/inputdata/queries_google_cluster/DoubleUpdate/Filter_doubleUpdate.txt -t Minute -w 30 -d 10 > output.txt`